Ascetic Computing

 Less fragile

-The idiom to "use a tool/language in anger" means to "use it for real" as opposed to just playing around.
-But the phrase is so colorful and I love it because it makes me picture someone in a cold sweat furiously typing on a computer while people crowd around them with fingers crossed.
+The idiom to "use something in anger" means to "use it for real" as opposed to just playing around.
+But the phrase is so colorful and I like how it makes me picture someone in a cold sweat furiously typing on a computer while a handful of onlookers crowd around with fingers crossed.
 Something important hangs in the balance.

-When the "rubber hits the road", to use another idiom, you suddenly stop caring what things look like and how fashionable they are.
+When those moments come, you suddenly stop caring what things look like and how fashionable they are.
 You just care if they work.
 In times like that, you remember which tools let you down and which ones don’t!

 Things that last